patinthehat/ini-tools/readme.md

  + By default, the compiled binaries will be output to `build/`.

  + `make install` moves the compiled binaries to `HOME/scripts`, by default.
 Either add this path to your `$PATH` or modify the Makefile to install to another location.

+ + Specify the ini filename as _"-"_ to read/write to stdin/out.

 ---